shawenyao/blockchain/README.md

-# Demo of proof-of-work blockchain
+# Demo of Proof-of-Work Blockchain

 ## Overview
 * `bash/deploy` bash script to deploy the demo